ssl/ezXSS-extensions/README.md

 After the header, you can write your JavaScript code.
 This code can:
 - Add new functions
 - Override existing functions from the default payload
-- Modify the `ez_rD.extra` object to include additional data in reports
+- Include additional custom data fields in reports

 #### Example: Adding Custom Data to Reports